 Get your copy of Hearing Loss: A guide to prevention and treatment

 If you think you might need a hearing checkup, you probably do.
-This Special Health Report contains in-depth information on the causes, diagnosis, and treatment of hearing loss.
+This Special Health Report, Hearing Loss: A guide to prevention and treatment, contains in-depth information on the causes, diagnosis, and treatment of hearing loss.
 You'll learn how to prevent hearing loss and preserve the hearing you have now.
 You'll also learn about the latest advances in hearing aid technology and find out which kind of hearing device may be best for you.

 Help for feeling of fullness in the ears?

 Q. I have a feeling of fullness in my ears that won't go away.
 I think it has been diagnosed as something called eustachian tube dysfunction.
 I have been to several otolaryngologists.
 Nothing has worked.
 Suggestions?

 A. People with a persistent sensation of fullness in the ear should get it checked out by a physician.
 Occasionally, hearing loss can create such a feeling.
 Temporomandibular joint disorders (sometimes referred to as TMJ), which affect the joint that connects the jawbone to the skull, can also create the sensation.
 But a diagnosis of eustachian tube dysfunction does make sense.